4 things to know about Google's Files Go app

 In the Settings for Files Go, you can change the name that shows up for file sharing, and control alerts for various triggers (low storage or large media files, for example).

-Within a few minutes of installing Files Go on my Pixel 2 XL ($849.99 at Best Buy), I recovered over 500MB of space without doing much of anything.
+Within a few minutes of installing Files Go on my Pixel 2 XL, I recovered over 500MB of space without doing much of anything.
 Now that may not sound like a lot, but for those who are still using a 16GB or 32GB device, that 500MB can mean a lot.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.